 In 2019 BSBI began a major project to increase aquatic plant recording across Ireland.
 2019 highlights included: 34 days of training and recording with 94 participants, 91 hectads visited in 24 different counties, and 1000s of new aquatic plant records.

-In 2022 there will once again be a number of field training and recording days, and several webinars. which can be booked at the link below.
+In 2024 there will once again be a number of field training and recording days, and a two-part ID webinar, which can be booked at the link below.

 For more information and resources, see the Aquatic Plant Project webpage.
-Thanks to the National Parks and Wildlife Service (NPWS) and the Centre for Environmental Recording (CeDAR) for funding.
+Thanks to the National Parks and Wildlife Service (NPWS) and the Centre for Environmental Recording (CeDAR) for providing funding and resources for the project.

 Irish Grasslands Project